Southwestern Arabian montane woodlands

-The Southwestern Arabian montane woodlands is a xeric woodland ecoregion in the southwestern Arabian Peninsula.
+The Southwestern Arabian montane woodlands is a montane woodland ecoregion in the southwestern Arabian Peninsula.

 Setting

 The ecoregion covers an area of 86,900 km2, lying above 2000 meters elevations in the Sarawat Mountains, which include the Asir Mountains of southwestern Saudi Arabia and the Western Highlands of Yemen.
 These mountains run generally north and south, parallel to the Red Sea coast.
 To the west the mountains drop steeply towards the Red Sea in a series of escarpments, and descend more gradually to the desert plateaus and basins to the east.
 The mountains generally decrease in elevation towards the north.
 The highest peak is Jabal An-Nabi Shu'ayb in Yemen (3,666 meters), which is also the highest on the Arabian Peninsula.
 Other peaks include Jabal Sawda and Jabal Ferwa in Saudi Arabia, which are the country's highest.

 Sana'a, Yemen's capital city, is in the ecoregion.